sishen654/koa-hpp2/README.md

 import hpp from "koa-hpp2"

 const app = new koa()
-app.use(bodyParser())	// 必须添加 body 解析，才能对 body 进行过滤
+app.use(bodyParser())
 app.use(hpp({
-    whitelist: ["a"]  // 只允许 body 和 query 中名为 a 的参数通过，其余参数放置于污染对象 }))
+    whitelist: ["a"]
+    // Only the parameter named a in body and query is allowed to pass
+    // and the rest of the parameters are placed in the pollution object }))
 // ...
 ```